RockitBootcamp/Student-Resources/JavaScript/04 User Defined Functions/README.md

 };
 ```

 This is a "recipe" for adding two numbers together.
-One very important thing to know is that functions **won't** be executed until they are called.
+One very important thing to know is that functions **won't** be executed until they are *called*.
 Sort of like how a recipe is just a set of instructions that sits in a book.
 The recipe needs to be acted upon in order to be realized.

-To call a function, you "reference" it's name plus parenthesis `()`:
+To *call* a function, you "reference" it's name plus parenthesis `()`:

 ```js
 add();